 Box Office Numbers Dwindle As Hit Musicals Hold Strong

 Over the course of the week, the 26 shows running brought in a collective gross of $23,991,939, which is a decrease of $971,237 for these shows.
 With an average top ticket price of $296.17, the average paid ticket was $116.23, and the audiences across the board were at an average capacity of 81.95%.
-This is a significant downturn from an average audience capacity last week of 87.93%.
-The biggest decrease was seen by Cats

-went up by $7,704 to reach a weekly gross of $1,193,378.
+Nevertheless, some long-running musicals did show an increase in ticket sales.
+The Lion King went up by $67,781 to reach a weekly gross of $1,859,496, Aladdin went up by $14,604 to reach a weekly gross of $1,344,625, and The Book of Mormon went up by $7,704 to reach a weekly gross of $1,193,378.
 These shows holding strong allowed the overall grosses this past week to remain on the higher end.

 “Time and the Conways” Picks Up Steam But Still Lags Behind

-entered its first full week of 8 performances, up from last week’s first partial week of 3 previews.
+This past week, Time and the Conways entered its first full week of 8 performances, up from last week’s first partial week of 3 previews.
 While the show did demonstrate the largest increase of any of this past week, that number was inflated by the fact that it played an additional 5 performances.
-In any case, Time and the Conways

 In contrast, the previous and first week of just 3 performances brought in a weekly gross of $92,816, which represents 39.15% of gross potential.
 This revival of a play by J.B.
 Priestley stars Elizabeth McGovern, Steven Boyer, Anna Camp, and Gabriel Ebert, but its subject matter and revival status make it a difficult sell to audiences.

 While the show saw a minor upshift in ticket sales this past week, it still has a long way to go to build up momentum before the opening night reviews come out after October 10, 2017.
 Elizabeth McGovern is a beloved star of Downton Abbey, so when the press start covering the opened show widely, word of mouth should pick up, even if the show never reaches sell-out status.